foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 As of the release of **WTP 2.0** in December 2021, the list is back in active developement.

+### About the name

+Up until release 1.3, the list was simply called "The Phoenix Flavour for Fallout 4" or occasionally just "Phoenix Fallout".
+This was primarily because yours truly lacked the creativity to come up with a proper name in time for the public release.
+But a little over a month later I figured one out after all:

+[Welcome to Paradise](https://youtu.be/Olli9bETzXk) is a beautiful song by [Aviators](https://www.youtube.com/channel/UCioNNjH3S7X8byCjPDEqZkA), an American indie musician whose work I've loved for many years.
+The song was written specifically for Fallout 4.
+He wrote two more Fallout songs, [Apocalypse State of Mind](https://youtu.be/fX5SBZoBiMM) and my personal favourite [Remains](https://youtu.be/aZ1pCyFK_kY) which has enjoyed a permanent spot in many of my playlists for years (unfortunately it wouldn't have made for a fancy list name).
+All three of his Fallout songs are on the album [Stargazer](https://soundoftheaviators.bandcamp.com/album/stargazers) which you can get on Bandcamp!

 ## WTP Features

--  Moderately improved visuals while retaining a high frame rate.
+- Moderately improved visuals while retaining a high frame rate with [Lightweight Lighting](https://www.nexusmods.com/fallout4/mods/57680) and [Spectrum ENB](https://www.nexusmods.com/fallout4/mods/58028).
--  Performance exceeds vanilla in some areas, especially when the ENB is disabled.
+- Thanks to the [Previsibines Repair Pack](https://www.nexusmods.com/fallout4/mods/46403), performance exceeds vanilla in some areas, especially when the ENB is disabled.
--  Adventure with Dogmeat and one other companion as originally intended by Bethesda.
+- Adventure [with Dogmeat and one other companion](https://www.nexusmods.com/fallout4/mods/13459) as originally intended by Bethesda.
+- Customise your pip-boy with [new paint jobs](https://www.nexusmods.com/fallout4/mods/47858) and [upgrade your vault suit](https://www.nexusmods.com/fallout4/mods/57891) as you progress through the main quest.
 - Many custom file edits and patches for a coherent experience.
--  VIS-based sorting overhaul with a custom keywords resource.
+- [VIS-based](https://www.nexusmods.com/fallout4/mods/3877) sorting overhaul with a custom keywords resource.
--  Modern interface with (almost) the full FallUI suite.
+- Modern interface with (almost) the full [FallUI](https://www.nexusmods.com/fallout4/mods/48758) suite.
--  Simple implementation of crafting stations with support for included mods.
+- Simple implementation of [crafting stations](https://www.nexusmods.com/fallout4/mods/44691) with support for included mods.
 - Faster workshop system with better object placement and new stuff to build.
 - Power armors are more rare.
 Paint and material mods were split.
 - Detailed instructions for the initial setup as well as ingame configuration.
 - Support for one (1) creation: fadingsignal's Modern Military Backpack.
 - Detailed instructions for enabling ultrawide (21:9) compatibility.

 ### Not Included